HQ20/open-wiki/welcome/naming_conventions.md

 Where `feature` is one word referring to the target feature for this branch.

-And where `hints` is one word, sometimes none, sometimes two, referring to the change.
+And where `short_description` is one word, sometimes none, sometimes two, referring to the change.

 Examples:
 `new/whitelist`
 `new/issuance-tokens`
 `refactor/readme-contribute`
 `bug/ci-yarn-integrity`

+The **pull requests** have no naming convention, except being required to list in the name the issues they refer to.

 # Structure